MoreenMarutaData/SMART-MARKETING-PROJECT/README.md

 ## Problem Statement

-This project is aimed to boost sales of movies by MyMovies.Africa by using data of previous sales and customers.
+This project is aimed to boost sales of movies by a company by using data of previous sales and customers.
 This will be done by target marketing whereby certain groups of people will be focused on in order to generate more revenue for the company, and at the same time reach more potential customers.

 To automatically market movies to customers based on their profile i.e. location, behavior, site interaction etc.